A 3BF model of quantum gravity coupled to Standard Model matter: Discretization of the action

 In order to be able to pass from various quantities defined over a smooth manifold to corresponding quantities defined over a piecewise-flat manifold, it will be important to express the resulting quantities in a way that is invariant with respect to the particular details of the specification of a simplex in the triangulation.
 For example, each tetrahedron can be specified by three of its edges, or alternatively by one of its triangles and an additional edge which does not belong to that triangle.
 There are multiple possible choices of edges and triangles in either of these cases, so it is necessary to count them all in order to take into account all possible ways a tetrahedron can be specified.
 Similarly, one needs to count all possible ways to specify a triangle, and most importantly, a $4$-simplex, since we are interested in $4$-dimensional manifolds.
 In addition, one also needs to take into account the notion of orientation for all simplices, since the orientation contributes to the counting in a nontrivial way.

 In total, we will be interested in seven particular cases --- one for a triangle, two for tetrahedra, and four for $4$-simplices.
-They correspond to various ways a simplex can be decomposed into simplices of smaller dimension, and all seven cases are listed in Table \ref{TabelaJedan}, together with the resulting total number of ways one can specify the simplex.
+They correspond to various ways a simplex can be decomposed into simplices of smaller dimension, and all seven cases are depicted in Figures \ref{SlikaJedanG}, \ref{SlikaDvaG}, \ref{SlikaTriG}, \ref{SlikaCetiriG}, and listed in Table \ref{TabelaJedan}, together with the resulting total number of ways one can specify the simplex.
 Each count is determined as a product of the distinct number of ways to decompose a simplex with the number of permutations of subsimplices of the same type.

-Let us discuss all seven cases in detail, respectively, in order to evaluate the total number of possible choices for each case. \begin{itemize}

-\item[(1)] The simplest case is of dimension two --- in order to specify a triangle, one chooses two linearly independent vectors along the triangle edges.
-This can be done in three different ways, while the number of permutations of their order is two, leading to a total of 6 possible choices, as specified in Table \ref{TabelaJedan}.

-\item[(2)] Next, we discuss the the case of dimension three.
-A tetrahedron can be specified by three vectors along its edges, in two inequivalent ways.
-See first two diagrams in Figure \ref{SlikaJedan}.
+The explicit counting procedure for the results displayed in Table \ref{TabelaJedan} is provided in full detail in Appendix \ref{appC}.